PRK Eye Surgery with Advanced Vision Correction Care

 Proper preparation plays a crucial role in ensuring that PRK (Photorefractive Keratectomy) surgery goes smoothly and that recovery is as quick and comfortable as possible.

-By following your doctor's advice and making certain adjustments in advance, you can minimise risks and support better healing.
+By following your doctor's advice and making certain adjustments in advance, you can minimize risks and support better healing.

 Medical Evaluation & Tests

-- Vision tests are also carried out to measure refractive errors such as nearsightedness, farsightedness, or astigmatism.
+- Vision tests are also performed to measure refractive errors, such as nearsightedness, farsightedness, or astigmatism.

 - In some cases, your doctor may also review your general health history and medications to avoid complications.